 This List Of Books, Films And Podcasts About Racism Is A Start, Not A Panacea

 As of Friday, 15 of the top 20 bestselling books on Amazon were about race or racism.
-Earlier this week, Code Switch was number one on Apple Podcasts — which, as host Gene Demby said. is "dope," but unfortunately occurred under "soul-crushing circumstances."
+Earlier this week, Code Switch was number one on Apple Podcasts — which, as host Gene Demby said, is "dope," but unfortunately occurred under "soul-crushing circumstances."
 And The Help is trending on Netflix (ahem, a film that drew immediate ire upon release).

 We're in the middle of one of those awfully predictable news cycles — a video of police killing a black person goes viral, protests ensue and broader America suddenly realizes we need to talk about race.
 Of course, while this week has happened before, it's also happening on a much larger scale than ever before, with demonstrations in all 50 states.